 Baucus Climate Scholars Program

 The Baucus Climate Scholars program builds off of Senator Baucus's long and distinguished bipartisan legislative record in environmental and natural resources matters, including his sponsorship of the 1990 Clean Air Act Amendments and his leadership in protecting wild lands along the Rocky Mountain Front.
-We want to continue this legacy by providing opportunities to students with an interest in natural resources and environmental and climate issues to work with organizations on the frontlines.
+We want to continue this legacy by providing opportunities to students with an interest in natural resources and environmental and climate issues to intern with organizations working on these issues.

-- The Climate Reality Project (founded by former U.S. Vice President Al Gore)
+• The Climate Reality Project (DC, founded by former U.S. Vice President Al Gore)

 Projects that Baucus Climate Scholars have worked on include literature reviews, collaborating on original research, writing research reports and briefs, creating resource packets, creating maps, writing recommendations, and assisting with trainings/meetings.